anpham6/chrome-docs/source/document/inline.rst

     data-chrome-metadata='{ "rollup-custom": { "import-maps": {} }, "terser-custom": { "config": {} } }'>
   </script>

 Inline commands are usually sufficient for simple web pages.
-More advanced configurations are possible using a JSON/YAML external configuration file.
+More advanced configurations are possible using a JSON :alt:`(yaml)` external configuration file.

 .. code-block:: json